-- We are not giving you legal advice - Consult with your legal counsel regarding how best to address a specific situation - You should have already received a copy of the slides by email but if not, drop us a note in the chat and we will post a download link.
+- We are not giving you legal advice - Consult with your legal counsel regarding how best to address a specific situation - We will provide a link to the slides in the chat box.
+Please download them for posting!

 Presentation Rules

 - Questions are encouraged!

 - "For the sake of argument..."

 - Be aware of your own responses and experiences

 - Follow-up with someone if you have questions and concerns

 - Take breaks as needed